 An estate in South Africa will be governed by and administrated according to South African law and procedure.
 You should contact South African authorities or a South African attorney for assistance.

 If there is an estate in Germany (for example a bank account or real estate), the heirs might be in need of a certificate of inheritance (“Erbschein”) as proof and in order to take possession of the estate.
 Read here

 Renouncing an Inheritance

 Do you wish to renounce an inheritance in Germany, for example because the estate is insolvent?
-According to German law, the heirs may renounce their inheritance to the German Surrogate Court within six weeks; if the heirs reside outside Germany, within six months after receiving knowledge of the inheritance.
+According to German law, the heirs may renounce their inheritance to the German Surrogate Court within six weeks.
+If the decedent had the last habitual residence outside Germany or the heirs are outside Germany at the time of getting knowledge of the inheritance, the renunciation can be made within six months after receiving knowledge of the inheritance.
 The declaration of renouncement requires a certified signature.
 Parents, who act as guardians for their children must both be present in order to sign the renouncement of inheritance.

 You can use this form